puppetlabs/puppetlabs-apache/README.md

 Changes the directory where Apache log files for the virtual host are placed.
 Defaults to '/var/log/httpd' on RedHat, '/var/log/apache2' on Debian, and '/var/log/apache22' on FreeBSD.

+#####`manage_default_vhosts`

+Setting this to 'false' will stop the default apache::vhost resources to be created.
+That way you can create you own custom apache::vhost { 'default': } and apache::vhost { 'default-ssl': } resources.

 #####`manage_group`

 Setting this to 'false' will stop the group resource from being created.
 This is for when you have a group, created from another Puppet module, you want to use to run Apache.
 Without this parameter, attempting to use a previously established group would result in a duplicate resource error.